seqscope/cartloader/docs/reference/run_cartload2.md

 ## Overview

-Following spatial factor inference via FICTURE analysis, `cartloader` offers the `run_cartload2` module package SGE data and spatial factor output from [FICTURE analysis](./run_ficture2.md) into standardized, spatially indexed, and storage-efficient [PMTiles](https://github.com/protomaps/PMTiles), a web-native tiling format.
+Following spatial factor inference via FICTURE analysis, `CartLoader` provides the `run_cartload2` module to package SGE data and spatial factor output from [FICTURE analysis](./run_ficture2.md) into standardized, spatially indexed, and storage‑efficient [PMTiles](https://github.com/protomaps/PMTiles), a web‑native tiling format.
 These PMTiles outputs are optimized for downstream analysis, interactive web visualization (e.g., in CartoScope), and data sharing across platforms.

 ## Requirements
+- An SGE in the unified format (from [SGE format conversion](./sge_convert.md)) with a metadata file describing paths of SGE (`sge_assets.json`)

-- A completed FICTURE run from [`run_ficture2`](./run_ficture2.md), including
-    - pixel-level decoding outputs
-    - a metadata file describing the input-output structure (`ficture.params.json`)
+- (Optional) A completed FICTURE run from [`run_ficture2`](./run_ficture2.md), including pixel-level decoding outputs and a metadata file describing the input-output structure (`ficture.params.json`)
+- (Optional) One or more deployed images with corresponding metadata file(s)
+- (Optional) A set of deployed cell-based analysis results and its meta file
-- Pre-installed CLI tools: `tippecanoe`, `gdal_translate`, `gdaladdo`, `pmtiles`, `spatula`, `gzip`
+- Pre-installed CLI tools: `tippecanoe`, `gdal_translate`, `gdaladdo`, `pmtiles`, `spatula`, `gzip`.

 ## Example Usage